-Our next 2-hour meeting will take place on Sunday, August 10, 2014 at 2:00 PM at the home of Kim Keeble in Dartmouth, NS.
-Tomek Miller, announcer on Pola RetRadio, will be attending this meeting, the second time for him.
+Our next 2-hour meeting will probably take place on Sunday, October 19, 2014 at 2:00 PM at the home of Kim Keeble in Dartmouth, NS.
 We cordially invite you to attend as well.
 Please contact us (information above) for more information.

 Last year our group once again attended the annual Word on the Street book fair in Halifax.
 Thanks to everyone who stopped to find out about Esperanto.
 We won't be there this year.